 Can I finance the route?

-There is no seller financing for this route, and unfortunately banks will NOT write business loans against route based businesses for several reasons.
-However if you need money, you can review additional Financing Options Here.
+There is no financing for this route, and unfortunately banks will NOT write business loans against route-based businesses for several reasons.
+However, if you need money, you can review additional Financing Options Here.

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, vehicle repairs, and insurance.
-The current owner estimates $155 per week in expenses/overhead or $8,060 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).
+Expenses include, but are not limited to: fuel, vehicle repairs, handheld computer, and insurance.
+The current owner estimates $234 per week in expenses/overhead or $12,184 per year (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).